-Public confidence in Mueller investigation steady.
+Public confidence in Mueller investigation

+steady.
 A majority (55%) remains confident that special counsel Robert Mueller is conducting a fair investigation into Russian involvement in the 2016 election.
-Confidence leaders to 'stand up' to opposition % of Republicans and Republican leaners who say Donald Trump should ...
+Confidence in Mueller has held steady over the course of the past year, and there remains more confidence in Mueller to conduct a fair investigation than in Trump to handle matters related to the inquiry appropriately.

-In both parties, increasing shares want
+In both parties, increasing shares want leaders to 'stand up' to opposition